Horse Show FAQ

 The idea of horse showing can be exciting, and intimidating!

-But don’t worry.
-Our professional team of trainers and our more experienced show team members are always here to help.
+Don’t worry, our professional team of trainers and the experienced members of our show team are always here to help.
 Here are a few of the questions we get asked most often.

 How old do I have to be to compete in a horse show?